-Despite my youtube videos above, where I show that Enphase isn’t always the shade soluiton it’s cracked up to be. microinverters are the best solar inverter solution if your shading is extreme.
+Despite my YouTube videos above, where I show that Enphase isn’t always the shade solution it’s cracked up to be, microinverters are the best solar inverter solution if your shading is extreme.
 This is because Enphase microinverters work independently of each other.
 If you have heavy shading and at some times during the day, just one or two panels are in the sun, those microinverters will produce power.

 SolarEdge, in comparison, has to have a minimum of 6 panels in the sun to prevent production loss through voltage blocking.
 This is explained in-depth in my SolarEdge review.

 Tigo and Huawei are also good options for shade.
 They do however require around three or four panels in the sun to get to the minimum operating voltage of the inverter.
 Read more on my Tigo review and my Huawei inverter Review.
 However, if shading is minimal, I prefer to use a couple of Tigo optimisers.
 As I explain later, the fewer Power Electronics on your roof, the better.

 3. Townhouses and units

 Enphase microinverters are often the best solar inverter solution for townhouses and unit situations.